flatironinstitute/sciware/35_PyPackaging/demo/README.md

 ## Getting Started

 To run this locally, you may need to install some additional packages.
+Run the following commands from inside this directory (`sciware/35_PyPackaging/demo/`).

 If you are a conda user, you can run